Fear, boredom, adventure fill each day on quarantined ship

 Crew members still share rooms, as the number of cabins for them is limited, Taguchi said.

 “Everyone on the ship is scared.
-Many people are falling sick, and now the crew’s getting sick too,” he said, requesting that his name not be used because the cruise line company has told workers not to post anything about the situation on the ship to social media.
+Many people are falling sick, and now the crew’s getting sick too,” he said, requesting that his name not be used because workers have been told not to post anything about the situation on the ship to social media.

 Authorities in Japan say isolating people on board is the way to prevent the disease’s spread; other experts say the measure could create more infection.